varrockbank/buffee/readme.md

 See [comparison](https://varrockbank.github.io/buffee/comparison.html) and [performance](https://varrockbank.github.io/buffee/performance.html) for more on Buffee's niche.

+## The Magic Trick

+Key insights and performance levers are (1) small DOM footprint and (2) surgical DOM updates against viewport-restricted rendering.

+The zeitgeist of webdev is VDOM.
+This abstraction is not free at runtime.
+VDOM libraries are bulkier than Buffee in its entirety.
+Buffee gets away by dealing with a constrained UI surface space and not need diffs of arbitrary trees.

+The fixed-width grid layout limitation help reduce complexity.

+Finally, V8 arrays, not being real arrays, prove miraculuously viable as a buffer data structure.
+VScode's Piecetree datastructure along is 10x the size of Buffee's entire source.

 ## Usage

 ### Font Requirements

 Buffee assumes monospace fonts with accurate CSS `ch` values.
-When this assumption breaks, the cursor drifts from expected position over long lines.
+If this assumption breaks, cursor will be visually misaligned from true position.
+This is more evident with variable-width text but some monospace fonts can cause "drift", fractions of a pixel per character, and these numeric errors accumulating.

 - **Good:** Menlo, Consolas, `monospace` (generic)
 - **Bad:** Monaco